Brich dem Hungrigen dein Brot, BWV 39: First section

-The movement opens with an extensive orchestral sinfonia marked Concerto in the autograph score.
+The movement opens with an extensive orchestral Sinfonia marked Concerto in the autograph score.
 Lasting 22 bars, this ritornello establishes the prevailing anguished mood of the first section.
 It is heard twice again, but only as the accompanying backdrop for the separate musical material of the chorus, a setting of the first phrase of the Old Testament text.
 The open motifs are also heard again in the fragmentary accompaniment of the central choral fugato episode between the two reprises of the ritornello.
 The different motifs in the ritornello thus also serve the purpose of accompanying specific parts of the text.
 The first predominant motif consist of detached repeated quaver chords, passed antiphonally between the three instrumental groups of recorders, oboes and strings.
 These are accompanied by similarly detached crotchets, scored as quavers with rests, in the walking bass of the continuo.
 After thirteen bars there follows a four bar passage of melifluous semiquaver passages in thirds for the recorders with imitative responses from the oboes; the upper strings take up the detached crotchets and the continuo the groups of detached repeated quavers.
 In the four succeeding bars the quaver figure in the continuo line is replaced by a new motif of rising semiquaver scales, with the detached quavers and crotchets passing into the upper strings and the woodwind playing sustained chords.
 In the concluding two bars of the sinfonia the semiquaver scale motif passes into the recorders in thirds and is taken up by the other instruments for the sustained final cadence.

-Several commentators, most notably Spitta (1899) and more recently Dürr & Jones (2006), have interpreted the repeated quaver figures passed between different groups of instruments as "unmistakably depict[ing] the gesture of breaking bread."
+Several commentators, most notably Philipp Spitta and more recently Dürr, have interpreted the repeated quaver figures passed between different groups of instruments as "unmistakably depict[ing] the gesture of breaking bread".
 Spitta also felt that the detached notes, which subsequently accompany quite different text, added "a tender, dreamy tinge" to the movement.
-For Schweitzer (1911) and subsequent commentators like Robertson (1972), however, the motif represented the "uncertain, tottering steps ... of the wretched ones who are being supported and led into the house."
+For Albert Schweitzer and subsequent commentators like Alec Robertson, however, the motif represented the "uncertain, tottering steps ... of the wretched ones who are being supported and led into the house."

 After the closing cadence of the sinfonia, there is a reprise of the ritornello in the orchestra in a slightly expanded form.
 Immediately the chorus enters in pairs with their own musical material, singing in homphonic form.
 The word "brich" (break) in their initial declamatory phrase "Brich dem hungrigen dein Brot" is echoed in the pauses in the musical setting, pauses already present in the fragmentary detached quavers of the accompaniment.
 Equally well the repetition of this phrase is broken for one bar during which the original texture of the sinfonia is briefly heard again.
-Gardiner (2004) describes the musical material as representing "imploring gestures, emotionally choked, their pleas breaking and stuttering".
+John Eliot Gardiner describes the musical material as representing "imploring gestures, emotionally choked, their pleas breaking and stuttering".
 In contrast the following phrase "und die, so in Elend sind" has sustained melismas in all the parts on the word "Elend" (misery), with chromaticism, suspensions and descending quaver figures.